Spread the love

 Do not repay evil for evil, and here’s why:

-In ancient times they say that, when people wanted to kill a bear, they would hang a heavy log over a bowl of honey.
+I read a story recently about how in ancient times when people wanted to kill a bear, they would hang a heavy log over a bowl of honey.

 The bear would then push the log to eat the honey.
-In doing so, the log would swing back to hit the bear.
-And what would the bear do?
-You’ve guessed it.
-The bear pushes back even harder.
+In doing so, the log would swing back to hit the bear, each time the bear pushed the log until it eventually killed the bear.

 It is wiser to bear a single injury in silence than to provoke a thousand by flying into a rage. —Read.go

-We’re not here to judge them—only to accept them.
+We’re not here to judge people, we just need to accept them for who they are—with flaws and all.

-The polymath and writer, Wolfgang Von Goethe reminds us that, “When we treat our neighbors as they deserve to be treated, we make them even worse.
-But when we treat them as if they were who we wish they were, we improve them.
+Goethe put it perfectly: “When we treat people as they deserve, we make them worse.
+But when we treat them as if they were what they could be, we help them become better.”

 An event itself is objective.

-How we describe it—that it was unfair, or that they did it on purpose—well that’s on us.
+How you describe it, whether it was unfair, or that they did it on purpose— that’s on you.

-Do not repay evil for evil because returning evil for evil is a descending spiral of bad karma waiting to manifest.
+Do not repay evil for evil because returning evil for evil is a descending spiral waiting to manifest.

-Civil rights leader and activist, Martin Luther King, Jr. understood this principle when stated that “The ultimate weakness of violence, is that it is a descending spiral; returning violence with violence only multiplies violence, adding deeper darkness to a night already devoid of stars.”
+Civil rights leader and activist Martin Luther King, Jr. understood this truth deeply when he said, “The ultimate weakness of violence is that it is a descending spiral.
+Returning violence for violence only multiplies violence, adding deeper darkness to a night already devoid of stars.”

 Now is not the time to get worked up about a given situation.